Starting a Business in 2020 – Is it possible?

 Get yourself a website.
 To sell your product or service you will need to launch a website which showcases what you have to offer.
 If you think of this as your virtual storefront, you will be able to set up your offerings, payment options and business operations such as shipping, order fulfillment and customer service in one place.
 It is actually cheaper than purchasing a physical store!
 Especially if the fear of a second wave becomes a reality whereby an outdoor shopping experience will once again close.

 Launching an ecommerce store enables you to connect with your audience and provide a seamless customer journey.
+When thinking about a website, it may be worth considering talking to a website design agency.

 What’s your target audience?
 Moore advises that you should put your customer base at the forefront of your focus.
 Be confident.
 Make it known what you do even if you have already broadcasted it all over social media.
 Here are some marketing strategies you can use to grow your audience: